Serjiklis/kottans-frontend/README.md

 Usually, using GitHub and Git in individual projects, about 5-7 teams are used, another thing is teamwork, and then you understand how flexible and possible this tool is.
 [Git simulator](https://learngitbranching.js.org/?locale=uk) - I liked it very much.

+---

+## Intro to HTML and CSS
+Images of completed tasks in a folder [task_html_css_into](./task_html_css_into/)

+CSS and HTML are what website developers constantly work with and their knowledge is the basis of website building.